 From the curbside view, it would be hard to tell the difference between the metal material and its usual counterparts.
 That’s how diverse the metal roofing industry has gotten.

 Add to this the idea that metal itself can have a pleasing appearance, as is the case with copper, zinc and painted aluminum and steel tiles.
 Gone are the days when metal shingles only have a silver/gray, metallic appearance.

-Key Fact: There are really two basic types of metal shingles, or tiles: metal coated with metallic finish, often second coated with factory finished paint, and the second type which is often referred to as stone-coated metal tiles.
+Key Fact: There are really two basic types of metal shingles, or metal tiles: galvanized steel coated with a protective metallic finish, often finished a factory-applied Kynar 500 paint, and the second type finished with stone granules referred to as stone-coated steel tiles.

 So, it’s not just color, but texture that allows metal shingles to obtain a great diversity in product options.

 With texture as an additional option, slate, wood and ceramic are all possible appearances for metal roofing.